-When I was studying ecology in college I remember that in one exam, we were asked the question: how many whales are there in the Mediterranean?
+When I was studying ecology in college I remember that in one exam, we were asked: how many whales are there in the Mediterranean?
 To complete the exercise, if memory serves me right, they gave us data on primary production (what phytoplankton produces) and the whales’ average weight.
 We had to apply a model of transfer of matter and energy through the trophic web with an efficiency of 10% in each trophic step.
 The calculation was very simple; the problem was knowing how many trophic steps to consider.
-For those times, in which we all exhibited the false security that gives ignorance and in which we believe that things happen as the books say, we had enough of a trophic network model of two (maximum 3) trophic steps between algae and whales.
+For those times, in which we all exhibited the false security that gives ignorance and in which we believe things happen as the books say, we had enough of a trophic network model of two (maximum 3) trophic steps between algae and whales.
 Now, after nearly thirty years devoted to the study of marine planktonic trophic food webs, I would surely fail the exam.
 The problem is that nature is much more complex than we would expect and that generalizations are often very difficult, if not impossible.

 Usually, the smallest organisms are the most numerous, and often the most important.
 This happens with plankton, mostly invisible to the naked eye, but crucial to the functioning of marine trophic food webs.
 Plankton are responsible for life on earth, they provide us with half of the oxygen we breathe, and without them, we would certainly not eat fish; unfortunately, they are also the precursors of fossil fuels, such as oil.
 What are we going to do?
 Nobody is perfect.